Density of irreducible operators in the trace-class norm: Introduction

 {\bf Step 4.} Assume that \Cref{conj II1-factor} is true.
 Based on the above steps, we prove that $A+ iB$ can be expressed as an irreducible operator on $\mathcal{H}$ up to an arbitrarily small trace-class perturbation.

-Above all, to prove the {\bf Main Theorem}, we need to apply operator approximation theory with respect to the trace-class norm, single generator techniques in $\mathcal{B}(\mathcal{H})$, and techniques from von Neumann algebras.
+Above all, to prove the {\bf Main Theorem}, we will employ operator approximation theory with respect to the trace-class norm, single generator techniques in $\mathcal{B}(\mathcal{H})$, and methods from the theory of von Neumann algebras.

 The paper is organized as follows.
 In Sections \ref{section-2.1} and \ref{subsection Pre-lemma}, we prepare some valuable tools.
 In Section \ref{subsection-2.3}, we consider single generators of properly infinite von Neumann algebras and generating vectors. \Cref{lemma pre-main} will be applied directly in the proof of \Cref{thm main}.
 In \Cref{section finite-VNA}, we mainly focus on single generators of finite von Neumann algebras.
 In Section \ref{subsection finite}, we introduce the \emph{atomic support} for an abelian von Neumann algebra and develop a key tool in \Cref{lem relative-commutant} by \Cref{lem A-in-M}.
-In \Cref{subsection II1-vNalg}, we start in \Cref{lem CP=I} by considering the class of operators $T$ with $C_P=I$, where $C_P$ is the central support of the atomic support $P$ of $W^*(\operatorname{Re}T)$.
+In \Cref{subsection II1-vNalg}, we consider the class of operators $T$ with $C_P=I$ in \Cref{lem CP=I}, where $C_P$ is the central support of the atomic support $P$ of $W^*(\operatorname{Re}T)$.
 In particular, if $W^*(T)$ is a factor with $W^*(\operatorname{Re}T)$ not diffuse, then $T \in \overline{\mathrm{IR}({\mathcal{H}})}^{\Vert\cdot\Vert_1}$.
 Then we consider the case for $C_P<I$ in \Cref{lem CP<I}.
-These two lemmas yield \Cref{cor CP}, where we prove that every operator generating a diffuse finite von Neumann algebra with a nontrivial center is in $\overline{\mathrm{IR}({\mathcal{H}})}^{\Vert\cdot\Vert_1}$.
+These two lemmas yield \Cref{cor CP}, where we prove that every operator generating a diffuse finite von Neumann algebra with nontrivial center is in $\overline{\mathrm{IR}({\mathcal{H}})}^{\Vert\cdot\Vert_1}$.
 As an application, in \Cref{prop-type-I}, we prove that every operator generating a finite type I von Neumann algebra is in $\overline{\mathrm{IR}({\mathcal{H}})}^{\Vert\cdot\Vert_1}$.
 So is every operator generating a type $\mathrm{II}_1$ von Neumann algebra with nontrivial center, by \Cref{prop type-II}.
-In \Cref{subsection II1-factor}, we introduce a relative normalizing set in \eqref{relative-normalizing-set} for a diffuse von Neumann subalgebra.
+In \Cref{subsection II1-factor}, we introduce the relative normalizing set in \eqref{relative-normalizing-set} for a diffuse von Neumann subalgebra.
 With this concept, we develop another key tool in \Cref{lem normalizer}, which yields \Cref{prop weak-Cartan}.
 In \Cref{section proof}, we prove \Cref{thm main}.